john-warner/Modstache/README.md

 * alwaysSetTranslatedProperty (false) - make sure property is defined if specified in translation object
 * reactive (true) - modify data object to affect target fragment when changed
 * stache ('{}') - name of the attribute to use for stache replacement specification

+### Directives

+Directives are properties in the stache attribute that require special handling.
+Directives are in the format "{directive}".
+The following directives are supported:

+* {if} - the element is rendered or removed based on the model value associated with the "if" directive
+* {oninit} - the associated function is called after the element has been processed
+* {template} - specifies a template to use for an array element